GRCDEV/ArduSim/help/deployment.md

     [Install]
     WantedBy=multi-user.target

+ArduSim is supposed to be in the Desktop folder, besides the file *ardusim.ini* which contains the following:

+    PCCOMPANION=false
+    REALUAV=true
+    UAVPROTOCOL="some protocol"
+    UAVSPEED=2.5

 This service allows us to execute the application and, at the same time, shows and stores the standard output in a file.
-It waits the network to be configured and runs ArduSim with the protocol *"PROTOCOL"*, and with a maximum speed of 2.5 m/s for the multicopter.
-The first two *ExecStart* commands are optional and could be used for debugging purposes, as it shows the configuration of the WiFi adapter and let's you check if the ad-hoc network is correctly configured at system startup.
+It waits the network to be configured and runs ArduSim with the protocol *UAVPROTOCOL*, and with a maximum speed of 2.5 m/s for the multicopter.

 To store the output of ArduSim to a file, we also need to specify th target file to the system log service.
 Create the file */etc/rsyslog.d/ardusim.conf* with the following content: